 We have to adjust everything.

-Good news is that there aren’t loads of parts.
+The good news is that there aren’t a lot of parts.

-Here’re just basic things you have to implement in order to your ride be safe and sound.
+Here are the basic things you have to implement in order to ride safely.

-Riding on damaged tire or tire with a pressure that is lower than recommended can be dangerous.
+Riding on a damaged tire or a tire low pressure can be dangerous.
 If that tire blows out, losing control is guaranteed.

-The first thing you do when you get into your car is adjusting a seat, right?
-You want to easily reach everything you need in your car.
-Especially steering wheel.
+The first thing you do when you get into your car is adjusting the seat, right?
+You want to easily reach everything you need in your car, especially the steering wheel.